jfjutras07/Decision-Science-Research/Scientific_Articles/README.md

 - Decision Science
 - Evidence-Based Decision Making
 - Uncertainty Modeling
-- Advanced Analytics
+- Machine Learning and Advanced Analytics
-- Artificial Intelligence

 These manuscripts contribute to the dissemination of research findings through conferences and peer-reviewed publications.